tusharbhutt/Endless-Nodes/README.md

 Some basic custom nodes for the ComfyUI user interface for Stable Diffusion.
 Features:

 + An image saver for images and JSON files to base folder, custom folders for one, or custom folders for both.
 Also allows for Python timestamping
-+ Two aesthetic scoring models, one based on the same as AUTO1111, the other based on Image Reward
++ (REMOVED FOR NOW) Two aesthetic scoring models, one based on the same as AUTO1111, the other based on Image Reward
 + Converters for various numerical functions to the other (int, float, number) and to strings.
 Still in beta
 + Switches for text and numbers
 + Parameter collection nodes